-#5 - Reading together at home greatly improves reading skills.
-Reading in particular improves greatly when parents and children read together at home.
+Reading, in particular, improves greatly when parents and children read together at home.
 Reading aloud with a child contributes significantly to the child's reading abilities.

 Note: Project Appleseed, the National Campaign for Public School Improvement, initiated National Parental Involvement Day in 1994 and Public School Volunteer Week in 1997.
 The last National Parent Involvement Day was on November 15, 2007.
-The next Public School Volunteer Week is the third week in April, 2008.
+The next Public School Volunteer Week is the third week of April 2008.

 NCLB on Parental Involvement